sergeysolovev/ymaps/README.md

 # ymaps
 Yandex Maps on-demand promise-based widget loader.

-Appends to document body a script tag, referencing [Yandex Maps API](https://tech.yandex.com/maps/jsapi/).
-Provides promise, that resolves when the script is loaded and the [API is ready](https://tech.yandex.com/maps/doc/jsapi/2.1/dg/concepts/load-docpage/#api-ready).
+* Appends a script tag, referencing [Yandex Maps API](https://tech.yandex.com/maps/jsapi/), to document body, when is told to do so.
+* Provides a promise, that resolves, when the script is loaded and the [API is ready](https://tech.yandex.com/maps/doc/jsapi/2.1/dg/concepts/load-docpage/#api-ready).

 ## Installation